BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Sending

-With the improvements to Contacts, send flows may start from the Contact page in addition to the app home screen with a Send button.
+With the improvements to Contacts, on-chain send flows may start from a number of [entry points](/guide/daily-spending-wallet/sending/#payment-entry-points).
 When users start with obtaining a static address, every on-chain address derived from it will be visibly different from the static address the sender started with, something potentially confusing for users.
 Applications should take measures such as short explainers to avoid confusion on the users part.

 {% include image-gallery.html pages = page.images_send %}